Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - DP question5 to be done
 - DP question6 to be done
 - DP question7 to be done
-- DP question11 to be done
+- DP question11 (method1 naive) to be done
+-